 Check the website of any provider you’re interested in to confirm they operate in your province.

 Lenders in Saskatchewan can charge up to $17 in fees for every $100 borrowed.
 Payday lenders aren’t allowed to give borrowers more than 50% of their net paycheque.

 Example: If your previous paycheque is determined to be $1,000, the most you can borrow is $500.
 If you take out a 14 day payday loan, the chart below shows you the maximum you can be charged.

 |Net Pay||Max loan||Max charge||Cost of interest||Repayment Amount||APR (%)|

 |$1,000||$500||$17 per $100||$85||$585||517%|

-The table below shows the fees on a payday loan, compared to the typical costs of some other types of loans for the same amount.
+The table below shows the fees on a payday loan compared to the typical costs of credit card and line of credit fees.

 |Loan Amount (over 2 weeks)||Payday loan fee||Credit card fee (23%)||Line of Credit (7% + $5 fee)|

 Can I get a no credit check loan in Saskatchewan?

 Most lenders won’t do a credit check when issuing a payday loan.
 Instead, they’ll be more interested in you having: